Belonging| September 11, 2019

 She gave me a look that said, That’s nice.
 So what?
 Thrusting ahead, I explained, “My Zaidy was the only male survivor of his family, as far as we know.
 We’ve always wanted to find a family member.
 I was hoping we could find a connection.”

-(Excerpted from Family First, Issue 659)
+(Originally featured in Family First, Issue 659)